dromara/fast-request/docs/en/guide/faq.md

 For the saved API, you modify it again, and you need manually fill in the parameters and save <svg class="icon svg-icon" aria-hidden="true"><use xlink:href="#icon-saveNew"></use></svg> it.
 If you don't want the parameters you saved before at all, you can just click <svg class="icon svg-icon" aria-hidden="true"><use xlink:href="#icon-regenerate"></use></svg>([Re generate](/guide/features/regenerate.md)).

 > Please ensure that click `save button` <svg class="icon svg-icon" aria-hidden="true"><use xlink:href="#icon-saveNew"></use></svg> every time you modify api params.

+# Best Visual Effects
+Adjust tool window width to `610`+ pixel and will achieve the best visual effect

 ## Q: Tab not displayed in SearchEveryWhere under new UI
 **A:** Change the theme of IDEA to`Dark`.
 Steps：`Open SearchEveryWhere -> Fill in 'theme' -> Enter or confirm and switch the theme to Dark`.
 This is a bug caused by the IDEA theme.